syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/check-status-of-annotations-or-comments.md

 ---
 layout: post
-title: Check the status of annotations in Blazor PDF Viewer | Syncfusion&reg;
+title: Check the status of annotations in Blazor PDF Viewer | Syncfusion
-description: Learn here all about how to check the status of annotations or comments in Syncfusion&reg; Blazor PDF Viewer component and more.
+description: Learn here all about how to check the status of annotations or comments in Syncfusion Blazor PDF Viewer component and more.
 platform: Blazor
 control: PDF Viewer
 documentation: ug